cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 system.
 It is up to applications to arrange for the required information to be delivered to the proper actors in the proper sequence.
-In general, we assume that all communications are confidential and mutually authenticated, with the exception that clients submitting measurements may be anonymous.
+In general, we assume that all communications are confidential and mutually authenticated, with the exception that Clients submitting measurements may be anonymous.

 # Definition of VDAFs {#vdaf}